vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 <a name=otech></a>Online technique
 -----

+* OPTIONAL: monitor locks and have a script inserting one row of data continuously for STAGING -- not production.
+Record how long each insert takes.
+After STAGING, look at the log and see if any inserts took a long time.
+On your monitoring graphs look to see if any locks occurred during the test.
 * Create your script which contains the schema change.
 Create a final script.
 NOTE : we have a drop table command.
 This should never be in the script.
 This is just for testing.
     * NOTE: It is faster if you combine multiple changes for a single table in one command.
 * Check if the (operations are not blocking)[https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html] for INPLACE, INSTANT, or COPY.